Legal services

 The Bill also strengthens Scotland’s existing retail register.
 The Bill aims to develop a licensing framework for the sale of nicotine products which is very similar to the framework which regulates the sale of alcohol, something that we have been advising on for over 30 years.

-However, as the final draft of the legislation has been delayed, is not possible to fully understand certain elements, such as if there is to be any eligibility requirements for applicants and how long licences last.
+However, as the final draft of the legislation has been delayed, it is not possible to fully understand certain elements, such as if there is to be any eligibility requirements for applicants and how long licences last.
 We await the finalised Act for confirmation of these questions.

 Why is the Tobacco and Vapes Bill being introduced?

 The rationale for this legislation is that smoking is the number one preventable cause of death, disability and ill health in the UK.
-The Government report that smoking causes around 80,000 deaths a year and kills 2/3 of its long term users.
+The Government reports that smoking causes around 80,000 deaths a year and kills 2/3 of its long term users.

 The Government have therefore called the Bill the ‘biggest public health intervention in a generation – breaking the cycle of addiction and disadvantage and putting us on track towards a smoke-free UK.’